korbindeman/vitae/docs/layout.md

 ```

 - **Margin** - Space outside the element, affects position of subsequent siblings
+- **Border** - Visual border drawn on the element edge (does not affect layout)
 - **Padding** - Space inside the element, affects position of children

 The returned size from layout includes margins.
 The stored `Layout` dimensions do not include margins (just the border box).

+Note: Borders are purely visual and do not contribute to element size or layout calculations.
+Border radius clips the background even without a visible border.

 ## Layout Algorithm